mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 -----------

 A workflow algorithm to perform a data reduction for indirect **ILL** instruments.
 Currently only **IN16B** is supported.
+This algorithm perform QENS (Quasi-Elastic Neutron Scattering) type of reduction.

 SumRuns
 ~~~~~~~~~~~~~~~~